 Begin the day with a drive to Nazareth (Luke 1.26, 4.16-29, Matthew 2.23) via Cana of Galilee (John 2.1-11).
 In Nazareth, we shall visit the Church of the Annunciation, St. Joseph's Workshop and Mary's Well.
-Next on our program is the Jordan River and the Baptismal site Yardenit.
-A baptism or rededication ceremony can be carried out here if you wish (advance booking required).
-Continue to Beit Shean, one of the ancient Decapolis cities (Mark 5.20, 7.31), and visit the Roman theatre.
+We continue to Beit Shean, one of the ancient Decapolis cities (Mark 5.20, 7.31), and visit the Roman theatre.
 This is the city where Saul and his son Jonathan were nailed to the walls (1st Samuel 31.10).
 Judges 1.27 also mentions Beit Shean.
 Continue south along the shores of the River of Jordan.
 Passing Jericho, we proceed westward and climb to the Golden City of Jerusalem.

 Today we visit the Old City of Jerusalem.
 Our appreciation of this Golden City begins with a panoramic view from the Mount of Olives, overlooking the walls of the old city and the ancient Jewish cemetery.
 Visit the Church of All Nations.
 Proceed to Mount Zion to see the tomb of King David and the nearby Room of the Last Supper (Mark 14.13, Luke 22.
 10-38, Matt 26 17-29, Acts 1.13 and Acts 2 the Pentecost).
 Enter the Old City to begin exploring the wonders of Jerusalem.
 Walk through the Cardo, the main street of Jerusalem 2000 years ago.
 View the Temple Mount and the Western Wall.
 Walk along the Via Dolorosa, where Jesus carried His Cross.
 Continue to the Church of the Holy Sepulchre (Matt.
 27. 33-57, 28.10).
 No visit to Jerusalem is complete without a walk through the colourful Arab bazaar (a chance to test your negotiating skills).
 Visit the Garden Tomb.